rlancaste/Astro-Dev/README.md

 The setup.sh script does not have a lot of options right now, but here they are:
 - The -r option removes the dev-root directory and the previous builds and starts fresh.
 It can even remove all homebrew packages and reinstall them if desired.
 - The -h option shows information about how to use the script.
+- The -o option allows you to build the software offline without checking Repos or connections.
+Make sure it is all installed first
+- The -x option will build with xcodebuild instead of make and will set up an XCode project

 # Using the newly built programs